 Dr. Thomas Fensch, Associate Professor

 Bio: Dr. Thomas Fensch joined Virginia Union University in January 2009 as Mass Communications Department Chair.
 He has a doctorate from Syracuse University and has published 32 books in 44 years -- since 1970.

 He has published five books on novelist John Steinbeck and has an international reputation in John Steinbeck scholarship.

 Research Areas: Multiculturalism and stereotypes in the media, Reality Television, and Christian Communication

 Bio: Professor Aloni C. Hill is a native of Chesterfield, VA.
 She earned a Master of Arts degree in Media Management and a Bachelor of

 Science degree in Mass Communications from Norfolk State University.
 Her research areas of interests include multiculturalism and

 stereotypes in the media, reality television, and Christian Communication.
 Presently, she works as an Assistant Professor of Mass Communications at Virginia Union University.
-Her course load includes Television Production I, Television Production II, Broadcast Newswriting, Introduction to Public Relations, and Freshmen Orientation.
+Her course load includes Television Production I, Television Production II, Broadcast Newswriting, Principles of Public Relations, and Freshmen Orientation.